-Products to be underwritten will be Payment Protection Insurance, in which the benefits are payable in the event of unemployment or hospitalization, Vehicle Guaranteed Asset Protection, which pays amounts to the insured in the event of the total loss of their vehicle, and hospitalization cover.
-As the Company is still building its insurance portfolio, for 2018 the only product underwritten in the Company's portfolio is Payment Protection Insurance.
+Products to be underwritten will be payment protection insurance or stand alone income protection, in which the benefits are payable in the event of unemployment or hospitalization, and hospitalization cover.
+As the Company is still building its insurance portfolio, for 2019 the only products underwritten in the Company's portfolio are payment protection insurance and stand alone income protection.